elijahgagne/FinanceManagerReact/Readme.md

 - DONE: Run a development server with docker-compose
 - DONE: Create a welcome page
 - DONE: Add ability to always get arrays from JSON payload
+- DONE: Create a component for displaying current transactions
-- Create a component for displaying transactions
+- Create a component for displaying all transactions
+- Create a component for creating a new transactions

 https://mherman.org/blog/dockerizing-a-react-app/